 If you were questioned on Scottish landmarks, there aren't many you'd think of before the Forth Bridges.. but one fact you probably did not know about the Forth Road Bridge is how accessible it is to walk/wheel over.

 On the Fife side of the FRB you should park in the carpark of the DoubleTree by Hilton hotel.
 There are a number of disabled bays so you get a space no problem.
-The hotel also has an accessible toilet as well as a cafe/restaurant where you can enjoy the views over the bridges (I will get pictures of these when Covid restrictions allow).
+The restaurant in the hotel also has an accessible toilet.

 If you use the dropped kerb just outside the main entrance and follow the path to the side of the hotel, it will take up and back down a significant gradient.
 At the bottom of the short, sharp hill you are taken straight onto the walk/cycleway on the FRB.